What is an IFSP?

 Another place to go for more information is the National Early Childhood Technical Assistance Center (NECTAC).
 They have a flow chart of the IFSP process and even a referral to a video that helps families understand the process.
 They also have a link to examples of IFSP forms for many states.

 Don’t delay with delays

 In short, the IFSP is a detailed, personalized plan just for your baby/toddler and family.
 If your child is delayed in reaching developmental milestones or has a disability, don’t delay.
 Early intervention is so important!
 Getting help early is a gift that you can give your child that has benefits that will last a lifetime.

 Have questions?
 Send them to AskUs@marchofdimes.com.

 Note: This post is part of the new weekly series Delays and disabilities – how to get help for your child.
 It appears every Wednesday, and was started on January 16, 2013.
-Feel free to go back to look at prior posts as the series builds on itself.
+Go to News Moms Need and click on “Help for your child” on the menu on the right side to view all of the blog posts to date.
 As always, we welcome your comments and input.